context-hub/docs/docs/sources/file-source.md

 4. Exclude files containing "@deprecated"
 5. Only include files smaller than 100KB
 6. Only include files modified in the last month
+7. Limit to the first 20 matching files
-7. Skip directories that can't be read due to permissions
+8. Skip directories that can't be read due to permissions
-8. Show a directory tree in the output
+9. Show a directory tree in the output
-9. Apply the PHP signature modifier to simplify method implementations
+10. Apply the PHP signature modifier to simplify method implementations

 ## Tree View Configuration